zidootech/zidoo-kodi-15.2/README.md

 $git clone https://github.com/zidootech/zidoo-kodi-15.2.git zidoo-kodi-15.2

+You need to apply ffmpeg patch(kodi-ffmpeg-patch-20150910.patch) by manual.
+"git apply" or "git am" is not work for this branch.

 You'd better to run your apk on Zidoo X6, we are not sure if it run well on other devices.

 Have fun and enjoy!